mattldawson/dts/docs/admin/deployment.md

   set to `/data`.
-* The DTS manifest directory (used for writing transfer manifest files that get transferred to destination endpoints) also resides on the NERSC Community File System (CFS), but under `/global/cfs/cdirs/kbase/gsharing/dts/` so that it is accessible via a Globus endpoint.
-This volume is visible to the service as `/manifests`, so the `MANIFEST_DIRECTORY` environment variable should be set to `/manifests`.
+* The DTS manifest directory (used for writing transfer manifest files that get transferred to destination endpoints) also resides on the NERSC Community File System (CFS), but under `/global/cfs/cdirs/kbase/gsharing/dts/manifests` so that it is accessible via a Globus endpoint.
+This volume is visible to the service as `/manifests`, so the `MANIFEST_DIRECTORY` environment variable should be set to `/manifests`. **NOTE: the directory must be the same when viewed by the service and the Globus Collection!
+If there is a mismatch, the service will not be able to write the manifest OR Globus will not be able to transfer it.**

 Let's walk through the process of updating and redeploying the DTS in Spin.